BUYING / SELLING or RENTING a real estate in France can be tricky

 Tip 2: Check that the rents established by the operator match the prices of the local rental market

-Tip 3: Have a lawyer go over the commercial lease
+Tip 3: Have a lawyer review the commercial lease

 Tip 4: Never buy real estate sight unseen!
 Whether it is tax-exempt or not!

-This is neither a financial transaction nor a ” guaranteed tax avoidance plan “, but a PROPERTY PURCHASE, which is subject to the same rules as any other purchase (e.g. main residence).
+This is neither a financial transaction nor a ” guaranteed tax avoidance plan “, but a PROPERTY PURCHASE, which is subject to the same rules as any other real estate purchases (e.g. main residence, which you would never buy sight unseen).

-Tip 5: Never forget the golden rule regarding PROPERTY LOCATION (IN FRANCE)
+Tip 5: Never forget the real estate golden rule: Location.
+Location.
+Location.

-Tip 6: When to sale ?
-Before any major repairs are required, for example (9 to 10 years maximum, for example).
+Tip 6: When to sell ?
+Before any major repairs are required, for example 9 to 10 years maximum.

-Tip 7: Inquire about the resale market for this type of property, even if it is difficult to find this information.
+Tip 7: Have an exit strategy: Inquire about the resale market for this type of property, even if it is difficult to find this information.